kubernetes/kops/docs/networking/aws-vpc.md

 # Amazon VPC

 The Amazon VPC CNI uses the native AWS networking for Pods.
-Every pod gets an Elastic Network Interface (ENI) on the node it is running and an IP address beloning to the subnets assigned to the node.
+Every pod gets an Elastic Network Interface (ENI) on the node it is running and an IP address belonging to the subnets assigned to the node.

 ## Installing